-In a perfect world, moms would be able to just stay home with their babies and not have to worry about how they were going to pay their bills.
-But unfortunately, most of us have to make a plan to return to the working world way too quickly after having a baby.
-And that plan may need to include pumping while working.
+Most of us have to make a plan to return to the working world way too quickly after having a baby.
+And that plan may need to include working and breastfeeding.

 Being able to continue to breastfeed was a major concern I had once I returned to work.
 How would I be able to balance everything?

 I work full time as a Registered Nurse in an Emergency Department, so believe me when I tell you- I know it can be difficult, but it is doable!
 If you are in this position right now, mama, I get it.

 I went through some very difficult times with breastfeeding and my breast milk supply in the beginning.
 There was a time when I was one day away from giving up altogether and switching to formula.